ThePrgs/rating-app-backend/README.md

 * docker-compose up -d

-After everything has started you have your application running on http://localhost:8080/ and phpMyAdmin on http://localhost:8000/.
+After everything has started you have your application running on http://localhost:8081/ and phpMyAdmin on http://localhost:8000/.
 You can access the database
 "rating_app" with the following credentials:
 * username: root
 * password: password123

-## Emoji
+### Emoji
 Emoji entity is defined as a rating category in itself.
 We use it for evaluation of our app through ratings.
 In our current setup, we store five different emojis (`VERY_HAPPY`, `HAPPY`, `MEH`, `SAD` and `VERY_SAD`).
 Besides that, Emoji also provide color and image values to our frontend.

 * Emoji controller

-Controller contains only one API endpoint that returns a list of emojis that are currently in use based on our [rating settings](##-rating-settings)
+Controller contains only one API endpoint that returns a list of emojis that are currently in use based on our rating settings.

-## Rating settings
+### Rating settings
 Rating settings is instrumental for setting our basic rating features.
 With this setting we can set a number of displayed emojis (3-5), our feedback message (3-120 chars) and a timeout after which our message is shown (0-10s).

-## Emoji config
+### Emoji config
 With emoji config we define all possible variations of our rating settings.

 Example:

 * Emoji config can define that rating setting with number of emojis set to 3 contains following emojis: `VERY_HAPPY`, `MEH`, and `VERY_SAD`.

-## Rating
+### Rating
 Rating is connected to Emoji entity with `@ManyToOne` relationship.
 This helps us to store data that contains an emoji (describes user experience) and a timestamp (current datetime of a rating).

 * Rating controller

 Controller contains API endpoints for posting a rating, retrieving current rating settings, updating rating settings and retrieving ratings between two dates.

-## Authorization
+### Authorization

 * Our application has two roles: `USER` and `ADMIN`.
 * For user authentication we use Google OAuth 2.0 (on our SPA).